 I have a lot more exploring to do in these three regions, which is why you're seeing them bunched here together in one category.
-Beijing, Xi'an, the Pitcairn Islands, and Puerto Rico (before it was ravaged by hurricanes Irma and Maria in 2017) live here, waiting for your curious eyes to peruse what I have written about them.
+Stops in the modern and ancient capitals of China live here, as do stories on Pacific islands in the middle of nowhere and Puerto Rico (before it was ravaged by hurricanes Irma and Maria in 2017).

 As my home state, I have quite a bit to say about the place.
 Grand Rapids, Detroit, Traverse City, Copper Harbor, Leland — they're all here, and then some.
 That photo right over there?
 The wharf in Fishtown.
 No idea what that is?
 There's a "Check It Out" button right below these words for a reason, you know.

 It comes as a genuine surprise to me that I would ever have so much to say about the Middle East.
 Before I visited Israel and Jordan in May 2016, I was so ignorant about the region, its history, and the struggle for peace that has gone on there for decades that it wasn't even funny.
 The seventeen days I spent there were enlightening, to say the least.
 Next stop United Arab Emirates?

 Most of the United States' eastern seaboard and a sliver of the Canadian provinces of Ontario and Quebec have been graced with my presence within the last ten years or so.
 New York, Chicago, Toronto, Niagara Falls, Orlando — those guys are all here.
 They may seem like small potatoes to some of you, but I hope to add posts on Colorado or Nevada in 2018.

 This is another region where I've definitely got some more exploring to do.
 I call myself a travel blogger but I haven't even made it to Machu Picchu yet — is that pathetic or what?
 Ah well, Colombia, Peru, and Brazil will just have to wait in the wings for right now.
 In the meantime, Argentina and Uruguay were/are pretty awesome, too.